Identity Theft Prevention

 • A covered account is used in a manner that is not consistent with established patterns of activity on the account – nonpayment when there is no history of late or missed payments.

-• The College is notified of unauthorized charges or transactions in connection with a student or borrower’s covered account.
+• The University is notified of unauthorized charges or transactions in connection with a student or borrower’s covered account.

 Detecting Red Flag Activity